 This scenario uses Azure SQL Database for storing customer reservations.
 SQL Database includes zone redundant databases, failover groups, and geo-replication.
 For more information, see Azure SQL Database availability capabilities.

 This scenario uses Azure App Service.
 With App Service, you can automatically scale the number of instances that run your bot.
 This functionality lets you keep up with customer demand for your web application and chatbot.
 For more information on autoscale, see Autoscaling best practices in the Azure Architecture Center.

-For other scalability topics, see the performance efficiency checklist in the Azure Architecture Center.
+For other scalability articles, see the performance efficiency checklist in the Azure Architecture Center.